On Trimming Tensor-structured Measurements and Efficient Low-rank Tensor Recovery: Preliminaries and Related Work

 As in the matrix setting, a large class of random measurement ensembles can be shown to satisfy TensorRIP with high probability.
-A common and simple way to generate the random measurement matrix $\mat{A}$ (where $\mathcal{A}(\tX) = \mat{A} \cdot\algoname{Vec}(\tX)$) is by independently sampling each of its rows from a sub-Gaussian distribution.
+Recall that we identify the linear measurement operator $\mathcal{A}$ with its transformation matrix $\mat{A}$ that acts on tensor vectorizations.
+A common and simple way to generate the random measurement matrices $\mat{A}$ is by independently sampling each of its rows from a sub-Gaussian distribution.

 \begin{definition}[Sub-Gaussian Distribution] A random variable $X$ is said to follow a \emph{sub-Gaussian distribution} if there exists some $K > 0$, such that $\mathbbm{E} \exp(X^2/K^2) \leq 2.$ Moreover, the sub-Gaussian norm of $X$, denoted by $\|X\|_{\psi_2}$ is defined to be,